-DISMISSAL: A student shall be recommended for dismissal from the MBA program and will not be permitted to continue course work when he/she:
+DISMISSAL: A student shall be recommended for dismissal from the MBA program and will not be permitted to continue course work when the student:

-- a) is on academic probation and receives a third "C+" (2.33) or "C" (2.00) in any core course applicable to MBA degree requirements (courses and GPAs), and/or - b) is on academic probation and receives a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs), and/or - c) is on academic probation and receives a grade below "B" (3.00) in the thesis equivalency course, and/or - d) returns from discontinuation and receives a grade below "B-" (2.67) in any course applicable to MBA degree requirements (courses and GPAs), and/or - e) has significant or repeated violation of the W. P. Carey School of Business Graduate Conduct and Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.
+- receives a third "C+" (2.33) or "C" (2.00) or lower grade in any core course applicable to MBA degree requirements (courses and GPAs), and/or - is on academic probation and receives a "D" (1.00) or "E" (0.00) in any course applicable to MBA degree requirements (courses and GPAs), and/or - is on academic probation and receives a grade below "B" (3.00) in the thesis equivalency course, and/or - returns from discontinuation and receives a grade below "B-" (2.67) in any course applicable to MBA degree requirements (courses and GPAs), and/or - has significant or repeated violation of the W. P. Carey School of Business Graduate grade.

-GRADE APPEAL POLICY: Student academic grade grievance procedures in the W. P. Carey School of Business normally consider matters where the relief sought is a change of a final grade.
 Formal grievance petitions must be submitted no later than ten business days after the start of the next academic term; the process and decision on the grade grievance will be completed by the end of that term.
 Unless dismissed, a student may continue coursework during the appeal process.

+Professionalism Policy, ASU Academic Integrity, or Student Code of Conduct.

+GRADE APPEAL POLICY: Student academic grade grievance procedures in the W. P. Carey School of Business normally consider matters where the relief sought is a change of a final